Delivery After Raid: The Blitz

+The Battle of Britain began in July 1940 as Nazi Germany's Luftwaffe sought air superiority over Britain in a campaign against the Royal Air Force, a prerequisite for a planned invasion of the United Kingdom.
+Although the Luftwaffe was perceived as one of the most powerful air forces in the world, Fighter Command successfully defended British airspace against German attacks.

-The Battle of Britain began in July 1940, followed by the Blitz, an eight month bombing campaign against the United Kingdom.
-During this time, London was attacked by the German Luftwaffe for 57 nights, from September 1940 to May 1941, leading to more than 40,000 civilian deaths and millions of homes and buildings damaged or destroyed.
-Previously, on 26 July 1940, Prime Minister Winston Churchill directed the Minister of Information (MOI) (Note: Anthony Rhodes: "Propaganda to the home front and Britain's allies abroad was the responsibility of the Ministry of Information, which had been instituted to inform the public about the war, and how they could help win it...The ministry told Britons about the progress of the war without endangering national security.
+During its final stages, the Luftwaffe launched the Blitz, an eight-month bombing campaign against British cities, shifting from daylight and night attacks to almost exclusively night bombing in October.
+London was attacked for 57 nights, from September 1940 to May 1941, leading to more than 40,000 civilian deaths and leaving over a million homes and buildings damaged or destroyed.

+Shortly after the battle began, Prime Minister Winston Churchill directed the Minister of Information (MOI) (Note: Anthony Rhodes: "Propaganda to the home front and Britain's allies abroad was the responsibility of the Ministry of Information, which had been instituted to inform the public about the war, and how they could help win it...The ministry told Britons about the progress of the war without endangering national security.
 For these tasks it employed every publicity technique available—films, photographs, broadcasting, booklets, posters, press advertisements, exhibitions, public lectures.
-It recruited many distinguished publicists, artists, and writers.") to control the way the British media covered the air raids, specifying that "photographs showing shattered houses should not be published unless there is something very peculiar about them...it must be clear that the vast majority of people are not at all affected by any single air raid...Pray try to impress this upon the newspaper authorities, and persuade them to help."
+It recruited many distinguished publicists, artists, and writers.") on 26 July 1940 to work with the media to control the way they covered the air raids, specifying that "photographs showing shattered houses should not be published unless there is something very peculiar about them...it must be clear that the vast majority of people are not at all affected by any single air raid...Pray try to impress this upon the newspaper authorities, and persuade them to help."

 If the photos were questionable, press agencies often submitted their images to the Press & Censorship Bureau of the MOI for review before publishing.
-Media arts researcher James McArdle notes that the British government wanted to avoid any kind of public panic and tried to limit the number of photos showing the destruction from the bombs by censoring images captured by press photographers.
-To date, of the approximately 11,500 photographs taken of the London bombing by the British press, the majority have never been seen by the public and remain in their respective archives.
+Photography scholar James McArdle notes that the British government wanted to avoid any kind of public panic and tried to limit the number of photos showing the destruction from the bombs by censoring images captured by press photographers.
+Jane McArthur, whose doctoral research examined World War II photographs that were formerly held by the MOI and later deposited in the Imperial War Museum, found that, of the approximately 11,500 photographs taken by the British press of the London bombing, the majority had never been seen by the public.